splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/02-01-fly-plan.md

 There can be an `appearAt` variable to track the time when the fly show appear, this can start as the current time plus a random amount of time.
 When the current time is larger than the `appearAt` time, we toggle the `appeared` and give the fly a random location on the screen.

 When the fly appears, we can set a second time tracking variable `escapeAt` to be the current time plus another random amount.
 This sets the time when the fly escapes.
-If the current time is larger than `escapeAt`, then the fly can disapear, and we can set the `appearAt` to a new random time.
+If the current time is larger than `escapeAt`, then the fly can disappear, and we can set the `appearAt` to a new random time.

 ## Iterations